sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/1-foundation/closures.md

 ::: notes

-Without the `move` the snipped would not compile as you cannot capture immutable into the closure and at the same time increment `z`.
+Without the `move` the snipped would not compile if you add `total += 1` on L9 as you cannot capture immutable into the closure and at the same time increment `z`.

 You need `mut` because you cannot `move` from a non `mut` value